rnscth/user-mgmnt-vuejs/README.md

 - You can find a ready to pair Laravel API on my repositories as usr-mngmt-laravel.
 - You can find a ready to pair NestJS API on my repositories as usr-mngmt-nestjs.
-- Feel free to customize and extend this frontend as needed for your portfolio projects.
+- Feel free to customize and extend this frontend as needed for your projects/practices.